-In this study, we conclude that mice genotype is strongly associated with gut microbiome richness and diversity and compositional changes.
-However, many more factors contribute to difference.
-Research has demonstrated that cage and internal individual effects are contributing up to 32% and 46% of gut microbiota variability, respectively (77).
-Several methods are used to eliminate the background noise that include feeding the animals with a control diet for several weeks to equalize microbiomes at baseline or using gnotobiotic (germ-free) mice implanted with homogenized fecal samples (78, 79, 80).
-In this study, we employed the former, but it still produced moderate level of variability at the baseline.
-However, gnotobiotic models are not without complications as they require germ-free facilities and the animals’ immune system may be affected by the lack of microbiome at the early stages of their lives.
-A middle ground can be reached by pretreating the animals with wide-spectrum antibiotics and providing them with high fiber content food before implanting them with homogenized fecal samples (81).
+The current study suggests a strong association of mice genotype with gut microbiome richness, diversity and composition.
+However, a number of factors might have contributed to some of the observed variability.
+In a mouse study, the cage effect, i.e., housing arrangement of the animals, and individual mouse-to-mouse differences were attributed to explain up to 32% and 46% of gut microbiome composition variability, respectively (77).
+Possible ways to reduce the background noise in these studies include equalizing the microbiomes at baseline by feeding the animals with a control diet for several weeks or using gnotobiotic (germ-free) mice implanted with homogenized fecal samples (78, 79, 80).
+We employed the former approach in this study but the amount of variability at the baseline was still noteworthy. .
+Gnotobiotic models typically result in much more homogeneous microbiomes at the baseline, but they are not without complications as they require germ-free facilities and the animals’ immune system may be affected by the lack of microbiome at the early stages of their lives.
+A good compromise is the use of animals pretreated with wide-spectrum antibiotics and provided with high fiber content food before implanting them with homogenized fecal samples (81).

 5 Acknowledgment